IEntin/ClientServer/docs/README.md

 For this reason all sanitized builds are built by clang++.\
 This limitation will be removed as soon as new versions of gcc/g++ are available.

-For now any distribution and/or version supporting C++20 is expected to work as well.
+Any distribution and/or version supporting C++20 is expected to work as well.

-LZ4 must be installed:\
-'sudo apt-get install liblz4-dev'

 Header only boost libraries, currently boost 1_86, must be installed.